 BARRY: His daughter was actually more interesting.
-Ljadmila Zhivicova, who had gone to Oxford and spoke English well, and she was an annoyance to the Soviets because she was fond of saying things like, "It was the missionaries who taught the Russians how to speak or write and put the language in writing so that the Soviets were not really Bulgarians, they were Greek," but nevertheless the Bulgarians claimed them and she asserted the strong superiority of Bulgarian culture and all those things.
-Eventually she died and the suspicion around was that the Russians had poisoned her.
+Ljudmila Zhivikova, who had gone to Oxford and spoke English well, and she was an annoyance to the Soviets because she was fond of saying things like, "It was the Bulgarian missionaries who taught the Russians how to write and put the language in writing.
+But Saints Cyril and Methodius were not really Bulgarians, they were Greek."
+But nevertheless the Bulgarians claimed them and she asserted the strong superiority of Bulgarian culture.
+Eventually she died and the suspicion was that the Russians had poisoned her.
 Zhivkov himself was a not very interesting personality I would say.
 He was kind of colorless and he had houses in every town.
 He was worse than Tito in terms of villas per capita.